roymartinezblanco/Kubernetes-Reverse-Proxy-Deployment/README.md

 Now we have everything up and configured but I also wanted to share how I tested my Project.

 We will be running two commands, one to see a response from the APP's and another to test the Deployment strategy by failing a server.
-The requests from my machine will be done to the Kubernates IP and because the are sending the request to port 80 our ingress and services will route our request.
+The requests from my machine will be done to the Kubernetes IP and because the are sending the request to port 80 our ingress and services will route our request.

 ```
 http http://192.168.99.101/ --print=hb